Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 OCL and OWL Semantic Integration

-- Transforming UML Class diagram to OWL Ontology
+- Transforming UML Class diagrams to OWL Ontologies.

 Summary and Next Steps